Stand and Deliver: Legacy

 Following the success of the film, Garfield High School reported a noticeable drop in AP Calculus scores in 1988, which school officials attributed to Escalante being distracted by film promotion and high-profile visitors, including then–Vice President George H. W. Bush.

 The film aired on public television station KCET on March 15, 1989, during a pledge drive, becoming the station's second highest-rated broadcast ever at that time and raising over $162,000.

 Olmos emphasized the film's long-standing role in educational settings, noting its frequent use in U.S. high schools where many students view it multiple times before graduation.
 He attributed the film's enduring popularity to its inspirational message and universal themes.
 He also described Stand and Deliver as the most significant and impactful project of his career.
-The role earned him an Academy Award for Best Actor nomination, making him the first American-born Latino to receive that honor.
+The role earned him nominations for both an Academy Award for Best Actor (making him the first American-born Latino to receive that honor) and a Golden Globe Award for Best Performance by an Actor in a Motion Picture - Drama.
+Additionally, he would go on to win the Independent Spirit Award for Best Male Lead.
 Olmos stated that the performance was essentially an impersonation of Escalante, and recounted that Escalante himself was present on set during filming.